integr8ly/cloud-resource-operator/Update_CRO_integreatly-operator.md

     - cloud-resources.v0.26.0
   version: 0.27.0
 ```
-- Once the package manifests are ready and merged to master run CRO [release pipeline](https://master-jenkins-csb-intly.apps.ocp-c1.prod.psi.redhat.com/job/Delorean/job/release/job/cro/) with default params.
+- Once the bundle files are ready and merged to master run CRO [release pipeline](https://master-jenkins-csb-intly.apps.ocp-c1.prod.psi.redhat.com/job/Delorean/job/release/job/cro/) with default params.

 ![release pipeline](img/pipeline.png?raw=true)
 >**NOTE**: You have to be on the internal Red Hat network to access the pipeline

 - The pipeline will do the following:

-  - a) Build and push new Cloud Resource Operator image with a tag that matches the VESION field.
+  - a) Build and push new Cloud Resource Operator image with a tag that matches the VERSION field.
-  - b) Build and push new bundle and index based on the PREVIOUS_VERSION and VERSION fields
+  - b) Build and push new bundle based on the files provided, and generate a new index using the PREVIOUS_VERSION and VERSION fields
 - Once the image, bundle and index are pushed, [tag the CRO repo](https://github.com/integr8ly/cloud-resource-operator#releasing).

 ## Update the CSV in CRO manifest for the Integreatly-operator